wmvanvliet/psychic/docs/plots.rst

     :align:   center

     ERP of two classes.
 Channels 'Fz', 'Cz' and 'Pz' are selected.
-Shaded areas indicate the outcome of sample by sample t-tests (p < 0.05, Benjamini-Hochberg corrected).
+Shaded areas indicate the outcome of sample by sample t-tests (p < 0.05, not corrected for multiple comparisons).

 For large datasets with many trials it might be inefficient to recalculate the ERP every time.
 As an alternative to feeding all trials into